 Introduction to Mosfet Transistor

-A MOSFET is far and away from the foremost common transistor in digital circuits, as many thousands or many them could also be included during a chip or microprocessor.
+A MOSFET is far and away from the foremost common transistor in digital circuits, as many thousands or many of them could also be included in a chip or microprocessor.
 Since they will be made with either p-type or n-type semiconductors, complementary pairs of MOS transistors are often wont to make switching circuits with very low power consumption, within the sort of CMOS logic.

-Different Types of Mosfet Transistor
+Different Types of Mosfet Transistors:

 MOSFETs are three-terminal devices with a Gate, Drain and Source and both P-channel (P-MOS) and N-channel (N-MOS) MOSFETs are available. the most difference this point is that MOSFETs are available in two basic forms: